hysamah/ES_project2/README.md

 - No encoders on the Dagu motors, this makes re-mapping or automation inaccurate

-- Manufacturing a more stable glove with allocated space for the components
+- No optimized or stable glove with allocated space for the components

 ## Planned milestones